API v1 → v2 Migration Guide

 }

 • previous is the page of content immediately before the current page.
-If the current page is page 1, this will be null
+If the current page is the first page, this will be null.

 • first is the very first page of content.
 This will always have a value.